voxel51/fiftyone-teams-app-deploy/docker/README.md

 ### Text Similarity

 FiftyOne Teams version 1.2 and higher supports using text similarity searches for images that are indexed with a model that [supports text queries](https://docs.voxel51.com/user_guide/brain.html#brain-similarity-text).
 To use this feature, use a container image containing `torch` (PyTorch) instead of the `fiftyone-app` image.
 Use the Voxel51 provided image `fiftyone-app-torch` or build your own base image including `torch`.

-To override the default image, update `compose.override.yaml` with the value for image.
+To override the default image, update `compose.override.yaml` with the value for your image.
 This will allow you to update your `compose.yaml` in future releases without having to port this change forward.
 For example, `compose.override.yaml` might look like:

 ```yaml
 services: